thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # 1. How to setup a JUnit test on the OpenLiberty for the development mode?

-To setup JUnit tests and run the on the OpenLiberty server in the development mode, we have to provide a `test` folder in the `src` folder of our Java project.
+To setup JUnit tests and run with the OpenLiberty server in the development mode, we have to provide a `test` folder in the `src` folder of our Java project.
 The image below shows the folders of my example project.

 ![open-liberty-junit-01-folderstructure](images/open-liberty-junit-01-folderstructure.png)

-These are the classes you see in the image above:
+These are the classes in the image above:

 **`com.ibm.authors` Package for Authors microservice**